TouchDesigner/TouchEngine-Windows/README.md

         result = TEInstanceResume(instance);
     }

-During loading you may receive an event callback with the event TEEventParameterLayoutDidChange, at which point you can traverse the instance's parameter heirarchy to discover inputs and outputs.

 Once loading has completed you will receive an event callback with the event TEEventInstanceDidLoad, and a TEResult indicating success or any warning or error.